 Required International Travel, Health, & Security Coverage

-The University of Minnesota requires mandatory international travel, health, and security coverage for ALL participants on education abroad opportunities.
+The University of Minnesota requires mandatory international travel, health, and security coverage for ALL participants in education abroad opportunities.
 Most students going on a University of Minnesota or affiliated program through UMD Study Abroad are enrolled in an insurance plan automatically.
-The cost of this insurance is $50 per month.
+The cost of this insurance is $50 per month (subject to change).
 The length of enrollment and cost varies based on the international program or activity.

 UMD Study Abroad Program Participants

 The cost of international travel, health, and security insurance is included in the UMD program fee for UMD study abroad programs.
 Students are automatically enrolled by their study abroad coordinator.

 Study Abroad Participants on Affiliate Programs (through UMD Study Abroad)

 Students participating in UMD study abroad, affiliate, and non-affiliate programs are automatically enrolled by study abroad coordinators.
 The cost is billed to their student account.
 Students participating in UMN programs through another campus will be enrolled and billed for insurance through that campus.

 Students Not Working with UMD Study Abroad

 All University of Minnesota students are required to enroll in international health, safety, and security insurance for any international travel for University purposes as per the University’s policy Student Travel and Education Abroad: Health and Safety.
 To fulfill the requirements if you are not participating in a program offered by UMD Study Abroad, you will enroll in the insurance plan as part of the required student international travel registration process.